Odysseas Dimitriadis: Biography

-Dimitriadis was born in Batumi, in the family of a businessman.
+Dimitriadis was born in Batumi to a Pontic Greek family.
 His father was Achilles (came to Batumi from Trapezund in 1886), and his mother was Kalliopi Ephremidi.

 He was not even five years old, when a passion to music became visible.
 He tried to play favorite melodies on piano, without any knowledge of music notation.
 Systematic studies of music began in 1918, when young Odysseas became a student of great violinist Tizengausen.
 Unfortunately, Tizengausen had to emigrate.
 The new teacher was also great violinist and composer - Legher.

-The main problem of his youth was the fact that his father was a "lishents", a man who had a private property (completely forbidden during the early Soviet years).
+The main problem of his youth was that his father was a "lishents", a man who had a private property (completely forbidden during the early Soviet years).
 That was the reason why his father advised Odysseas to move to Sukhumi, where his elder brother Nikolaos lived and was on the state duty, right after graduating from the gymnasium in 1925.

 After a year spent in Sukhumi, Odysseas arrived to Tbilisi, where he entered the conservatory.